 - Marine Casualty Center, Fairfax Virginia (Marine Corps Casualty Officer)

 While serving as a judge advocate, I was a criminal defense attorney until assigned as the Marine Corps’ Casualty Officer.

 I understand the unique challenges faced by military families and the sacrifices that they make for the safety of us all.
 I have lived it, and I have represented those who lived it.

-“I decided to join the military because my father served 22 years active duty in the Navy and my grandfather was a Korean War Army veteran.
+“I decided to join the military because my father served 22 years of active duty in the Navy, and my grandfather was a Korean War Army veteran.
 In 1999, I was awarded an ROTC scholarship and began active duty in the U.S. Army in October 2007.
 I served from October 2007 until July 2012 and was stationed in Fort Hood, Texas.

 I served a full year in Baghdad during Operation Iraqi Freedom from January 2009 through January 2010.
 In my time in Iraq, I was a prosecutor for the 1st Cavalry Division.

 When I returned to Fort Hood, I was a criminal defense attorney.
 My military experience prepared me for practicing law because of the number of cases I tried to verdict.
 I know what it means to wear a uniform.
 Because of this, my military clients get the best representation possible.